The 55 worst things Trump did during his presidency

 Trump: "We're looking at TikTok, we may be banning TikTok." https://t.co/i5WEstwFfS— The Recount (@The Recount) 1596219509

-Donald Trump wasn’t aware of TikTok until a few months ago – but now the viral app ranks high on his list of enemies?
+Donald Trump wasn’t aware of TikTok at the start of 2020 – but now the viral app ranked high on his list of enemies that summer.
 Why?
 Teens.

 It wasn’t until teens claimed credit for half-filled seats at Trump’s ‘comeback’ rally in Tulsa.